jshank/ZoneMinderHikvisionTrigger/README.md

  A trigger script that uses Hikvision camera inbuilt motion detection to start ZoneMinder recordings.
-When motion is detected, it records for 20 seconds (configurable).
+Records for as long as motion is detected.

 Author: Jim Shank (Heavily borrowed from ARC)
 License: GPL